Piranhas, “The Desert”

 Nelson was ambushed.

 Bill had a metal curtain rod pressed hard against his neck.
 “Stuck here in a fucking cryptic and abandoned motel.”
-Bill bent the rod like it was a clothesline.
+Bill bent the rod as if it were a clothesline.

-Bill’s eyes locked into the trunk’s direction, where they kept Silverback’s lady friend, Ivory, captive.
+Bill’s eyes locked in the trunk’s direction, where they kept Silverback’s lady friend, Ivory, captive.
 “Well, my Utah Lily, Ivory is awake,” Bill said.
-“I’m going to take in a madly fun night with Ivory.
+“I’m going to have a madly fun night with Ivory.
 Go and get her for me, dear brother.”

 “You mean the wacko with pet piranhas the size of small dogs swimming around with crazed teeth and appetites?”
 Bill replied.